News Release Archive

 VITA was established by the Internal Revenue Service to help low-income people who may find it difficult to pay for tax preparation services.
 The program also provides accounting students an experiential learning opportunity as they work with taxpayers.

-Students will be available to electronically prepare federal and state tax returns for eligible taxpayers and e-file tax returns.
-These students have completed a one-semester comprehensive tax course, have received additional training and have access to a variety of federal and state reference materials.
+Students will be available to electronically prepare and e-file federal and Iowa tax returns for eligible taxpayers.
+These students have completed a one-semester comprehensive tax course and have access to a variety of federal and state reference materials.

-Taxpayers seeking assistance should bring proof of identification; Form W-2, "Wage and Tax Statement," from each employer; Forms 1099 for such things as interest or dividends; social security cards for the taxpayer, spouse and dependents; a list of other income and expenses; Form 1098-T, "Tuition Payment Statement"; Form 1098-E, "Student Loan Interest Statement"; a copy of last year's tax return; banking information if you want the refund automatically deposited; and all other information pertinent to the 2011 tax return.
+Taxpayers seeking assistance should bring Social Security cards for the taxpayer, spouse and dependents; valid photo identification; a copy of last year's tax returns; Form W-2, "Wage and Tax Statement," from each employer; Forms 1099 for such things as interest or dividends; a list of other income and expenses; Form 1098-T, "Tuition Payment Statement;" Form 1098-E, "Student Loan Interest Statement;" banking information for automatic deposit of refund; and all other information pertinent to the 2012 tax return.
 International students should also bring their passport, visas and Form 1042-S, "Foreign Persons U.S. Source Income Subject to Withholding."